gakalmar/Notes/Workbooks/04_DevOps/_extract_1_combined.md

 ### Explain the full form and usage of “EUCALYPTUS” in cloud computing.
 - `EUCALYPTUS` stands for Elastic Utility Computing Architecture for Linking Your Programs to Useful Systems.

-- `Eucalyptus` is an open-source software infrastructure in cloud computing, enabling us to implement clusters in the cloud computing platform.
-The main application of `eucalyptus` is to build public, hybrid, and private clouds.
-Using this, you can produce your personalized data center into a private cloud and leverage it for various other organizations to make the most out of it and use the functionalities offered by `eucalyptus`.

-### Explain the Public, Static, and Void classes.
-- `Public`: This is an access modifier, and it is used to specify who can access a particular method.
-When you say public, the method is accessible to any given class.
-- `Static`: This keyword in Java tells us that it is class-based, which means it can be accessed without creating the instance of any particular class.
-- `Void`: Void defines a method that does not return any value.
-So this is the return-related method.

 ### Before going for a cloud computing platform, what are the essential things to be taken into concern by users?
 - Compliance
 - Loss of data